crazyoptimist/crazyoptimist-github-io/content/post/2020/hugo-awesome-way-to-enjoy-blogging-as-an-engineer.md

 As you may have noticed, you need to add the `$FIREBASE_TOKEN` as an environment variable to your CircleCI project settings.
 With this setup, you can blog anywhere using your favorite editor (hopefully VIM!).
 Once you push your new content to Git, it will be live in less than a minute thanks to the CircleCI pipeline.

 I apologize if my explanation lacked some nitty-gritty details.
-Wish I were a full-time blogger. :X

-Happy blogging gents! 😎
+Happy blogging! 😎